Logo Futurismo

 Studies have further confirmed that sperm competition favors the older males of the population.

 Although male right whales are able to breed at about eight years of age, fatherhood commonly occurs later, from the age of 15 upwards.
-Scientists found a theory to explain this phenomenon: It may be possible that the testicles continue growing in terms of size and productivity.
+Scientists have proposed a theory to explain this phenomenon, recommending that the testicles may continue to grow in size and productivity.

-Moreover, often it can be observed that the same males are mating successfully every year again and thus, the gene pool of future generations is becoming more uniform.
-This reduction in variety is a problem particularly for small populations because disadvantageous mutations can spread easily and the species is unable to adapt to changes in the environment.
+Moreover, it is often observed that the same males mate successfully every year, resulting in a more uniform gene pool for future generations.
+This reduction in variety is a problem, particularly for small populations, because disadvantageous mutations can spread easily, and the species is unable to adapt to changes in the environment.

 Whales are huge creatures, including the biggest animal that has ever lived on Earth – the blue whale.
 So, one might think that their reproductive organs are huge as well!
 And well, if you have read my article about whale penises, you know that they have truly impressive private parts with lengths up to 15% of their body length!